Robert Raymond Sterling

 He also worked to encourage research in and exchange ideas about accounting.
 While at the Rice, he founded the Accounting Researchers International Association and served as its first president.
 At the University of Kansas, he organized a series of influential conferences for which he edited and published widely cited proceedings including Accounting in Perspective (with William Bentz, 1971), Asset Valuation and Income Determination (1971), Research Methodology in Accounting (1972),Institutional Issues in Public Accounting (1974), A Simplified Firm Owning Depreciable Assets (with Arthur L. Thomas, 1979), and Maintenance of Capital: Financial versus Physical (with Kenneth W. Lemke, 1982).
 He also believed in the importance of early accounting literature and, with the support of Arthur Andersen & Co., he founded The Scholars Book Co., which republished over twenty accounting classics.

-He lives in Houston, Texas, where he continues to write and consult with former colleagues and students and to correspond and visit with friends and family, including his two children and two grandchildren.
-He is the 80th member of the Accounting Hall of Fame, Robert Raymond Sterling died June 29, 2010 at age 79.
+He lived in Houston, Texas, where he wrote and consulted with former colleagues and students.
+He enjoyed corresponding and visiting with friends and family, including his two children and two grandchildren.
+He was the 80th member of the Accounting Hall of Fame.
+Robert Raymond Sterling died June 29, 2010 at age 79.